vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 two ways, and nothing was translated by hand.
 It does not exercise the other two, since its input region is an $\epsilon$-cube and its conclusion holds one label fixed.
 That said, this chapter has already set up everything you need to handle more complex specifications.
-Exercise #6 below explains what experiments to run to see Vehicle in action on Problems 2 and 3.
+Exercises #6 and #7 below explain what experiments to run to see Vehicle in action on Problems 2 and 3.

 Chapter 6 will return to specifications of this kind, and will show how the richer, real-life specifications described in Problems 2 and 3 arise